Direct photons emission rate and electric conductivity in twice anisotropic QGP holographic model with first-order phase

 The paper is organized as follows.
-In Sect.\ref{sec:Setup} the holographic model and perturbation action are described.
-In Sect.\ref{Sect:conduct} formulas of conductivity are obtained for fully anisotropic theory.
-In Subsect. \ref{Sect:ansatz} the anzats and eqations of motion are introduced.
-In Subsect.\ref{Sect:green} and Subsect.\ref{Sect:altapp} the expressions for the QGP conductivity are obtained using two different approaches and in completely agree.
-In Sect.\ref{Sect:numerical} numerical results for $f_0=1$ (Subsect. \ref{Sect:f_0 = 1}) and $f_0\neq1$ (Subsect. \ref{Sect:f_0 neq 1}) are presented.
-In Sect.\ref{ConclDiscuss} the obtained results are presented in summary Table.\ref{Table:1} and Table.\ref{Table:2} and are discussed.
+In Sect.\ref{sec:Setup}, the holographic model and perturbation action are described.
+In Sect.\ref{Sect:conduct}, formulas for conductivity are obtained in twice anisotropic theory.
+In Sect.\ref{Sect:numerical} numerical results are presented.
+In Sect.\ref{ConclDiscuss} we summarize the obtained results and link them to such quantities as the butterfly velocity, drag forces and the tension of the Wilson loop.
+Appendix \ref{Sect:green} shows the alternative calculations of QGP DC conductivity.
+The cumulative tables Table \ref{Table:1} and Table \ref{Table:2} in Appendix \ref{Sect:Tables} present plots for different set of parameters.